 Patrick Waggoner, Economic Development Specialist, U.S. Economic Development Administration

 Kevin Wilkins, Executive Director, San Luis Valley Development Resources Group

 |Tue 01:00 PM - 01:45 PM

 Arvada: Tax Increment Financing in Action

 Tax increment financing is a flexible and creative financing tool that can help support development projects throughout Colorado.
-The Arvada Urban Renewal Authority will share their successes of using TIF for a number of different projects including housing, historic preservation, and mobility relocation.
+The Arvada Urban Renewal Authority will share their successes of using TIF for a number of different projects including housing, retail, and historic preservation.

 |Tue 01:45 PM - 02:00 PM

 The cleanup and redevelopment of brownfield sites can advance a region’s economy, restore local environment, and ultimately lead to permanent job creation and greater attraction of external capital to the community.
 During this session, the city of Longmont will feature best practices for financing brownfields redevelopment and what they are doing to make specific sites productive again.

 David Starnes, Redevelopment & Revitalization Manager, Executive Director, City of Longmont